Defra-Data-Science-Centre-of-Excellence/sds-data-model/source/red-green-refactor.md

 ```

-Unfortunately, this doesn't work, as, it turns out, I'm comparing a `graphviz.Digraph` object in memory to a `graphviz.Source` object in memory.
+Unfortunately, this doesn't turn the test green as, it turns out, I'm comparing a `graphviz.Digraph` object in memory to a `graphviz.Source` object in memory.
 However, both objects have a `.source` property that will allow me to compare the "generated DOT source code".
+String comparison to the rescue!

 ```diff
 # test_graph.py